14 New York subway riding tips

 New Yorkers are typically happy to assist if they can, but don’t be alarmed if you approach the wrong person.
 It’s a big city.
 Not everyone who lives in New York knows every train line.
 I can get most anywhere in Manhattan, but when it comes to the other boroughs, I know a lot less.
 Keep asking and you’ll find someone who can help get you to where you want to go.

-Allow plenty of time to get where you’re going.
+Allow plenty of time to get to your destination.

 While the New York subway is the most reliable form of transit, it’s not perfect.
-Ridership has reached new levels, which means delays have too.
 Always allow extra time to get to your destination in case the trains are delayed or running slow.

 Have an alternate transit plan, just in case.

-For the latest service changes as well as routes and schedules, check the website.
+For the latest service changes as well as subway routes and schedules, check the MTA website.

 Visit the website: www.mta.info for service updates and changes and other information.
 You can type in your starting address and destination address and get exact directions, which should include re-routing because of construction.
 For real-time subway info, download the Transit app.